Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Explicit decision rights clarify who can decide, who must contribute, who is accountable for the outcome, and where a decision goes when it exceeds the current mandate.[^weill-ross]

-> Those who make consequential decisions shape the architecture that emerges.

 **Note:** The examples in this article are illustrative rather than prescriptive.
 The same decision may belong to different roles in different organizations, depending on structure, maturity, regulation, competence, and operating model.
 {: .notice--info}